MARN-5895/Website/lectures/03_gitandgithub/README.md

     git config --global user.name "First and Last Name" git config --global email "Email"

-You should use the email linked to your Github account.
+You should use the email address  linked to your Github account.
 Git will use this information to identify who made changes to the files its track.

 To begin exploring git, let's create a directory for this lecture: